WHAT MIGHT HAVE BEEN: Friday night lights are off this week

 LINGERING QUESTIONS

 • Three-peats?
 East Forsyth (Class 4-A) and Reidsville (2-A) each won a second consecutive NCHSAA state championship in 2019.
-With outstanding quarterbacks returning – Coastal Carolina recruit Ty Lyles for East Forsyth and Wofford recruit Kyle Pinnix for Reidsville, both teams were primed for another title run.
+With outstanding quarterbacks returning in Coastal Carolina commit Ty Lyles for East Forsyth and Wofford commit Kyle Pinnix for Reidsville, both teams were primed for another title run.
 But will both passers be around in the spring?

 WHAT’S NEXT?